Skip to main content

 • atmosphere

-The atmosphere of the game is praised for its immersive and visually striking qualities, evoking a strong Japanese aesthetic reminiscent of anime, particularly in styles like Afro Samurai.
-However, some players note that the atmospheric effects can be overly intense, leading to performance issues such as stuttering, even on lower-end PCs.
+The game's atmosphere is praised for its rich visual glory and authentic Japanese aesthetic, evoking an anime-like feeling reminiscent of Afro Samurai.
+However, some players note that the atmospheric effects can be overdone, leading to performance issues such as stuttering, even on lower-end PCs.

 • “Good atmosphere.”